thedevelobear/thedevelobear.com/content/post/react-three-fibear.md

 <img src="/img/React-three-fibear/react-three-fibear.png" />

-Developing the whole thing took me a whole weekend (the coding itself of course - creating a bear took much more than that 😄), but I'm satisfied with the result!
+Developing the whole thing took me the whole weekend (the coding itself of course - creating a bear took much more than that 😄), but I'm satisfied with the result!

 Feel free to click around: